MarshmallowAndroid/UmaMusumeExplorer/README.md

 A GUI utility for viewing data from the game ウマ娘　プリティーダービー (Uma Musume Pretty Derby) developed by Cygames, Inc.

 DISCLAIMER: You must have your own installation of the game from DMM Games to use this utility.
-Game data such as stats will not be modified in any way, and can be viewed with any SQLite database viewer.
+Game data such as stats is not modified in any way, and can be viewed with any SQLite database viewer.

 ## Functions included:

 * File browser with search and export
 * Audio player
+* Live music player
 * Race music simulator (WIP)
-* Character info (WIP)
+* Character info
-    * Main 5 stats (speed, stamina, etc.) for each costume and its rarity
+    * 5 main stats (speed, stamina, etc.) for each costume and its rarity

 ## Remarks